Wiedemann-Franz law in a non-Fermi liquid and Majorana central charge: Thermoelectric transport in a two-channel Kondo system

 Thermoelectric transport in multichannel Kondo systems is far less well understood.
-In this Letter, we present exact analytic results for heat transport in the charge-2CK (C2CK) setup depicted in Fig.~\ref{fig:schematic}, relevant to recent experiments.\cite{iftikhar2015exp} Our choice of system is motivated by the unprecedented control in such a device to probe the NFL critical point; our theoretical predictions are within reach of existing experiments.
-The C2CK setup allows the WF law\cite{franz1853wf} to be studied at an exactly-solvable NFL critical point.
-It is generally accepted that violation of the WF law is a hallmark or even defining property of NFL physics\cite{PhysRevLett.95.176602,PhysRevLett.103.096402,PhysRevB.88.125107,_itko_2013,zaanen_liu_sun_schalm_2015,PhysRevB.97.085403,PhysRevB.99.085104}.
-We find an explicit counterexample to this lore showing that it is satisfied at the charge-2CK NFL critical point.
+In this Rapid Communication, we present exact analytic results for heat transport in the charge-2CK (C2CK) setup depicted in Fig.~\ref{fig:schematic}, relevant to recent experiments~\cite{iftikhar2015exp}.
+Our choice of system is motivated by the unprecedented control in such a device to probe the NFL critical point; our theoretical predictions are within reach of existing experiments.
+The C2CK setup allows the WF law~\cite{franz1853wf} to be studied at an exactly solvable NFL critical point.
+A violation of the WF law has often been used as an empirical rule of thumb to identify NFL physics~\cite{PhysRevLett.95.176602,PhysRevLett.103.096402,PhysRevB.88.125107,_itko_2013,zaanen_liu_sun_schalm_2015,PhysRevB.97.085403,PhysRevB.99.085104}.
+Nevertheless, we explicitly find that it is satisfied at the charge-2CK NFL critical point.
 Furthermore, as shown below, the heat conductance is a universal quantity in the critical C2CK system (unlike in the standard spin-2CK implementation), and provides a route to measure experimentally the Majorana central charge.

-We emphasize that we study the non-perturbative regime where both source and drain leads are strongly coupled to the dot (although we focus on linear response corresponding to small voltage bias and temperature gradient).
-For this setup, the numerical renormalization group\cite{bulla2008numerical,*weichselbaum2007sum} (usually considered to be the numerical method of choice for solving generalized quantum impurity problems) cannot be used to calculate heat transport.
+We emphasize that we study the non-perturbative regime where both source and drain leads are strongly coupled to the dot (although we focus on linear response corresponding to a small voltage bias and temperature gradient).
+For this setup, the numerical renormalization group~\cite{bulla2008numerical,*weichselbaum2007sum} (usually considered to be the numerical method of choice for solving generalized quantum impurity problems) cannot be used to calculate heat transport.

-\emph{Charge 2CK setup, model, and observables.--} Fig.~\ref{fig:schematic} shows schematically the C2CK system studied experimentally in Ref.~\onlinecite{iftikhar2015exp}.
-Ref.~\onlinecite{mitchell2016universality} demonstrated that this quantum dot device realizes an essentially perfect experimental quantum simulation of the C2CK model of Matveev,\cite{matveev1995setup1,*matveev1995setup2} by comparing experimental data for charge conductance with numerical renormalization group calculations.
-Here we compute exact thermoelectric transport analytically at the 2CK critical point for the same model.
+\emph{Charge-2CK setup, model, and observables.--} Fig.~\ref{fig:schematic} shows schematically the C2CK system studied experimentally in Ref.~\cite{iftikhar2015exp}.
+Ref.~\cite{mitchell2016universality} demonstrated that this quantum dot device realizes an essentially perfect experimental quantum simulation of the C2CK model of Matveev~\cite{matveev1995setup1,*matveev1995setup2}, by comparing experimental data for charge conductance with numerical renormalization group calculations.
+Here, we compute exact thermoelectric transport analytically at the 2CK critical point for the same model.